-Fitness is only a part of the whole.
+A fit body is only one part of the whole you.

-In order to achieve and sustain weight-loss, you'll need to consider the Pareto Principle, however, there is much more to this two sided equation.
-It's about your eating habits, exercise AND your mindset.
+What goes on between your ears determines the quality of your choices and habits.
+Get your mind right and your body will follow.
+Eating habits, exercise and mindset are interdependent on one another.
 Eating a balanced, nutrient dense diet is first and foremost the most essential part of the whole.
 The quality and quantity of exercise is what compliments your eating habits.
 Your mindset determines your trajectory in life.
 It is the lens through which you perceive yourself and the world.